 Pay-per-use, Single Visit Passes & Lounge Memberships

-- Transit Motel Ukonga – (5 minutes from the airport) Airport transfers are available for a fee. » Check Rates
+- Transit Motel Airport – Airport transfers are available for a fee. » Check Rates

-To find a cheap room, there is a list of hotels near Dar es Salaam Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Dar es Salaam Airport that can be sorted by price, distance, traveller rating and popularity.

 More Services, Facilities & Things To Do On A Layover At The Airport

 ATMs / Cash Machines – Need cash?
 2 ATMs can be found Landside.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.

 Duty Free & Shopping – Duty Free shopping is available.
 At the time of this update, we did not have information about more shops.

 Food & Drinks – At the time of this update there were no confirmed 24-hour food concessions.
 Food is available in the Departures Lounge.
 There is nothing available in the Arrivals area.